comanezz/the-monkees/README.md

 - Every links in the navbar redirect the user to the appropriate page.

-- Current page stays highlighted will know which page he is in.
+- Current page stays highlighted, the user will know which page he is in.

 - All the links in the navbar behave correctly when hovering (change color and underline appears 'expect for the event button').